 That’s where Kyrgios is focusing his energy.
 Attack first.
 Ask questions later.

-Kyrgios is playing the vast majority of his points in the 0-4 rally length, and it is also where he is creating his biggest advantage.
+Kyrgios is playing the vast majority of his points in the 0-4 rally length, and he is also creating his biggest advantage.
 When the point lasts a maximum of four shots in the court, his advantage is +59 points (343 won / 284 lost).
 When the rally goes five shots or longer, his advantage is only +6 points (120 won / 114 lost)

 Kyrgios is bringing havoc in the first four shots and essentially playing even in rallies longer than that.